 Teaching with math manipulatives helps children understand math concepts.
-Hands on learning or learning by doing keeps the students' attention as they naturally want to play with and explore objects.
+Hands on learning, or learning by doing, keeps your students’ attention as they naturally want to play with and explore objects.

 When children can touch and move manipulatives or real things when learning new skills, their senses are involved in the learning experience.